obsidianplatform/Obsidian-Qt/README.md

 Copyright (c) 2009-2018: see LICENSE

 ## Exclusion of Warranty and Liability
 Warranty and Liability is excluded by the maximum possible extend allowed by the law.
-Place of court is Munich, Germany.